With 8 surveyors, collectively providing over 150 years’ experience, Roche offer unrivalled in-depth knowledge of the commercial property market.

 Outside of work Graham enjoys keeping fit by running and swimming and is a (very) keen golfer.

-David is an Associate at Roche and heads the Project and Building Consultancy department.
+David is a Partner at Roche and heads the Project and Building Consultancy department.
 David has more than 14 years’ experience in dealing with a broad range of commercial property instructions.

 He has worked for clients ranging from major international property funds, pension investors and blue-chip companies to single investors and local authorities.
 Clients have included M&G, Ministry of Justice, NHS and local school academy trusts.

 David has considerable experience in all areas of commercial property building surveying, specialising in dilapidations, refurbishment of commercial property and due diligence surveys.
 Notable instructions include settling a £700,000 office dilapidations claim against a multi-national occupier, project managing a £2m refurbishment of a manufacturing plant and an acquisition survey of a Grade II Listed local landmark building.

 Additionally, David supports the RICS as a trained assessor for the Assessment of Professional Competence examination.

 Outside of work David is kept busy with a young family but finds time to be a Norwich City Football Club season ticket holder and go on (steady) lunchtime runs

 Sam Freakley is a Graduate Building Surveyor at Roche, having joined the business in 2018.
 He has a Masters in Building Surveying and is currently enrolled on the RICS Assessment of Professional Competence.

 His time is spent in a supporting role in the Project and Building Consultancy department with his main duties including building surveys, project management, reinstatement cost assessments, schedule of condition surveys, dilapidation surveys, and party wall negotiations.
 Sam has already been involved in numerous projects to date, including overseeing a multi-hundred-thousand-pound fit-out contract of a 44,000 sq ft multi-let office building in Norwich city centre.